 In 2003 Extra bought two services from Margram, and in 2007 Gold Star services were finally branded as Extra.
 This, coupled with the addition of Derby with Burton and Leicester, and the proposed services at Folkestone, Beaconsfield and Cobham, created a fairly large estate.

 After nine years of growth, Extra fell into administration between March and October 2010.
 The non-motorway services were sold off, while self-run facilities were replaced by units let out to catering providers and rival operators (as opposed to self-run facilities branded as a franchise, which is what most other services do).

 In 2015, plans for three new services - all older ideas which hadn't been pursued - were developed.

 Their rekindled enthusiasm for building new services comes following a period of quiet stability, where trade at Beaconsfield and Cobham made up for their large investments and Extra began to recover from the burns of less successful projects.

-Extra have always used the 'cross' symbol pictured below, which if you look carefully has motorway lane markings on it.
+Extra have always used the 'cross' symbol pictured above, which if you look carefully has motorway lane markings on it.

 The following sites are run by Extra: [view on a map - ]